 Those formats will be the hook to growing your church both in person and online.
-All you have to do is to select 30, 60, 90 seconds from your sermon that are inspiring, engaging and entertaining.
+All you have to do is to select 30, 60, 90 seconds from your sermon that are inspiring, engaging, and entertaining.

 Using social media is the most effective way of growing your church nowadays.
-And the algorithm of those social media platforms are always in your favor if you know how to play it right.
+And the algorithm of those social media platforms is always in your favor if you know how to play it right.

 Before diving into how beneficial social media algorithms are for churches, let’s debunk one misconception first.
-The number of followers of your social media pages and sites DOES NOT affect or influence your contents’ ranks.
+The number of followers of your social media pages and sites DOES NOT affect or influence your content’s ranks.